ballerina-platform/module-ballerinax-azure.eventhub/README.md

 You must specify the SAS key name, SAS key and the resource URI when configuring the Azure Event Hub Client connector.

 ### Step 3: Create a new event hub
+You need to specify the event hub name as a parameter to create a new event hub.
+Here we are creating an event hub named “mytesthub”.
 ```ballerina
     var createResult = managementClient->createEventHub("mytesthub");
     if (createResult is error) {